 2. They want to think more about what they’re reading.

-Some kids like to read more slowly because they’re thinking about what they’re reading.
-Kids with active imaginations or who are very curious can read more slowly than others.
+Some kids like to read slowly because they’re thinking deeply about the text.
+Kids with active imaginations or who are very curious may read more slowly than others.
 But they tend to understand what they read at a high level.

 3. They make lots of mistakes reading words.